fbaligand/kibana-enhanced-table/README.md

 - Hide export links (when checked, it will hide "Raw" and "Formatted" export links)
 - Add a total label on total row first column (ex: `Total:`)
 - Ability to display striped rows
+- Ability to add a row number column
-- Kibana supported versions : all versions from 5.5 to 7.8
+- Kibana supported versions : all versions from 5.5 to 7.9

 ## Demo